CiaranMoran27/pands-project2021/README.md

 <br/>

 If one was dealing with larger datasets it would be unlikely that a null count of zero will be encountered.
 One can clean a dataset with null values in a number of ways.
 For example its possible to replace null values with a selection of your choice by passing this selection into the *fillna()* pandas function and applying it on your dataframe.
 It is also possible to drop rows that contain null values using the *drop na()* function.
-In addition to this Solomon 2020 detailed NumPy's ability to generate Boolean masks on arrays that can be utilised alongside pandas functions to perform fast detailed cleaning operations.
-An example of this would be using the Numpy *np.where()* function alongside pandas *replace()* function to replace string in a series at defined locations.
+In addition to this Solomon 2020 detailed NumPy's ability to generate boolean masks on arrays that can be utilised alongside pandas functions to perform fast detailed cleaning operations.
+An example of this would be using the numPy *np.where()* function alongside pandas *replace()* function to replace string in a series at defined locations.
 The takeaway point here is that python libraries such as Pandas and NumPy have a lot of functionality that help deal with un-cleansed data.

 <br/>